ZIP: 228

 • It should incentivize the party performing the matching to perform the additional work required to match orders and bundle them together.

-For the matching to be economically viable, the fees captured by the matcher to create the bundle must at least be higher than the fees needed to settle the bundle on the chain.
+For the matching to be economically viable, the fees captured by the Matcher to create the bundle must at least be higher than the fees needed to settle the bundle on the chain.

 The proposed changes to the transaction structure and the consensus checks also require a change in the fees paid to miners.
 The use of Action Groups adds information to the transaction object, and adds more bytes to the blockchain state.
 This needs to be paid for by network users and will result in an increase in the expected fee, though the logic is the same.